137-rick/Dora-RPC/README.md

 > * 100007 socket error the recive packet length is wrong
 > * 100008 the return guid wrong may be the socket trasfer wrong data
 > * 100009 the recive wrong or timeout
+> * 100010 there is no server can connect

 ----------